meawoppl/meawoppl.github.io/_portfolio/early_tele.md

 The car streamed (analog!) video signal over radio.
 It had a pair of servos which could point the camera and help it to manuever over complex terrain and chase neighborhood dogs.
-Quite a bit of systems intgration work was needed to make this all come together.
+Quite a bit of systems integration work was needed to make this all come together.